 I’ve hundreds of strategies to enable your team to feel resilient and work more productively thus reducing stress and improving performance.
 Please do feel free to get in touch.
 We often hear work smarter not harder, but still so many are failing to grasp how.

 I was invited to speak at the worlds biggest online conference for Luminary Learning, a company that works with some of the biggest organisations in the world – 18 speakers, 17 hours.
-(They are doing a bigger one in October and I’m speaking at that too!)
+(I discovered I was one of their top speakers and so they’d put me between one of the most expensive speakers on the planet and Zeus Frazier – Zeus Frazier’s dad was one of the only people to fight and beat Muhammad Ali multiple times – so wow no pressure there then!)

-And in the lead up to the big day I had meetings with the team to see if I would fit.
+And in the lead up to the big day I had meetings with the team to see if I would fit as well as they’d hoped.
 I was keen for this to happen because I’m not your usual conference speaker and I didn’t want to stand out (for all the wrong reasons) like the proverbially sore thumb!
+Especially amongst such amazing talent!

 As I chatted with the hosts, I ended up showing them my Disney mug of coffee, my tiny dog and even my Olaf Keyring… such a grown up.
 They loved my honest, fun style and said that with my exceptional knowledge on growing businesses and people I’d be perfect.